We can divide the ions into two categories: cation and anion, based on the charge they bear. However, they both get generated from a neutral atom.

 As soon as, it attracts the 3 electrons to the valence orbit, it will transform into an anion.
 This is chloride ion with E.C. as:

 (Cl)–= [Ne], 3s2, 3p6

 Another example can be seen of fluorine.
 It is also a non-metal with electronic configuration:

 Here, also the fluorine requires only one electron to fulfil its valence orbit and gain the E.C. of the nearest noble gas.

 - Nitride (N3–)

 - Fluoride (F–)

 Key Differences Between Cation and Anion

-Cation and anion are among the common words of the chemistry.
-But if we go in depth, there are many other similar terms too, like neutrons, protons, electrons.
+Cation and anion are among the common words of chemistry.
+But if we go in-depth, there are many other similar terms too, like neutrons, protons, electrons.
 These are the subatomic particles of an atom, which is the most tin particle and is invisible to the naked eyes.
-Ions are formed of such atom or group of atoms.
+Ions are formed of such atoms or groups of atoms.

-As we discussed above that the ion tends to be stable if it has the equal number of protons and electrons, but when it loses or gains the protons or electrons, it gains the positive or negative charge and is said as cations or anions.
-In this article, we discussed the ions which differentiated by net charge holds by them.
+As we discussed above that the ion tends to be stable if it has an equal number of protons and electrons, but when it loses or gains the protons or electrons, it gains the positive or negative charge and is said as cations or anions.
+In this article, we discussed the ions differentiated by the net charge held by them.